ruck333/Writeups/THM/Bounty-Hacker.md

 ## Task 6:

-Once we have the password(RedDr4gonSynd1cat3) and the user(lin), we can log in with ssh and we have the users.txt flag
+Once we have the password(RedDr4gonSynd1cat3) and the user(lin), we can log in with ssh and take the users.txt flag

 <img src="Images/Bounty5.png" alt="FTP" width="450" lenght="180"/>

 ## Task 7:

-When we are here, we have to do the basic steps of privesc, on this case we just make sudo -l and see that we can execute /bin/tar as root, so we go to GTFO Bins search temp and we have the right command to privesc to root, in this case this is the command: sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh, we do whoami, and we see we are root, and we have the root flag
+When we are here, we have to do the basic steps of privesc, on this case we just make sudo -l and see that we can execute /bin/tar as root, so we go to GTFO Bins search tar and we have the right command to privesc to root, in this case this is the command: sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh, we do whoami, and we see we are root, and we have the root flag

 <img src="Images/Bounty6.png" alt="FTP" width="650" lenght="180"/>